kapitansen/mood-journal/README.md

 # Mood Journal

 A small application for tracking the psycho-emotional state based on several factors.
-In memory of my crazy ex :)

 Working example can be found here - https://mood-journal.vercel.app